MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - If Azure Dashboards cannot be used to accurately represent the health model and requisite business requirements, then it is strongly recommended to consider Grafana as an alternative visualization solution, providing market-leading capabilities and an extensive open-source plugin ecosystem.
 Evaluate the managed Grafana preview offering to avoid the operational complexities of managing Grafana infrastructure.

-- When deploying self-hosted Grafana, employ a highly-available and geo-distributed design to ensure critical operational dashboards can be resilient to regional platform failures and cascading error scenarios.
+- When deploying self-hosted Grafana, employ a highly available and geo-distributed design to ensure critical operational dashboards can be resilient to regional platform failures and cascading error scenarios.
   - Separate configuration state into an external datastore, such as Azure Database for Postgres or MySQL, to ensure Grafana application nodes remain stateless.
     - Configure database replication across deployment regions.
-  - Deploy Grafana nodes to App Services in a highly-available configuration across ones within a region, using container based deployments.
+  - Deploy Grafana nodes to App Services in a highly available configuration across ones within a region, using container based deployments.
     - Deploy App Service instances across considered deployment regions.

     > App Services provides a low-friction container platform which is ideal for low-scale scenarios such as operational dashboards, and isolating Grafana from AKS provides a clear separation of concern between the primary application platform and operational representations for that platform.
 Please refer to the Application Platform deign area for further configuration recommendations.